shnCanos/mkSane-nixos/README.md

 ```

 Pull requests are open if you found another way to make nixos behave better or to make the workarounds less hacky.

+You can also add more libraries if the one you want isn't in `libraries.nix`

+> [!NOTE]
+> lib is one of the arguments for this module.
+If this poses a problem for you, create an issue and I'll change it.